 Taking responsibility for a whole server might seem daunting.
 Beginners shouldn’t use this sort of package.
 It’s something for people who have experience and know what they’re doing.

 Some plans will even allow you to purchase administration rights.
 Your hosting company still owns the server, but they have allowed you to do what you want with it.
 In return for them relinquishing control, you can add your own software and manipulate it in any way you please.

 Shared servers are always split into sections.
 It cuts everything into sections to make it appear as if you have a server all to yourself.
 This isn’t true.
 You’re renting a tiny bit of this server.
 A common issue in the hosting industry is overselling.
-The organization sells too many of these sections and it begins to impact the performance of the server, especially during peak hours.
+The organization sells too many of these sections, and it begins to impact the server’s performance, especially during peak hours.